Owoscaw/uni_notes/discrete maths/term 2/Trees.md

 This will eventually produce a spanning tree, since this algorithm preserves acyclicity and only terminates when it cannot add another edge without creating a cycle.
 This must mean that the graph is connected.
 We have that Kruskal's algorithm produces a connected graph that preserves acyclicity, so it must produce a tree.
 This tree must be spanning since the original graph $G$ was connected, so there are always enough edges to add that will not cause a cycle.

-Suppose the tree produced by the algorithm, $T$, is not minimal and that the tree $T'$ is.
-At some point in the algorithm
+Suppose that the set of edges used in the algorithm up until any given point is $E$.
+Any edge not in $E$, but in $G$ must have greater weight than any edge in $E$.
+This is because only minimum weight edges are chosen to be included in any subgraph produced during Kruskal's algorithm.